 Likewise, avoid training that illustrates extreme examples as the norm.
 Some learners disengage from training that presents harassment as something so severe or extreme that they can’t imagine themselves or anyone they know in such a circumstance.
 Extreme situations happen, but learners may shut down if they can’t relate.
 Instead, select training that includes a variety of examples of realistic sexual harassment scenarios.

 Tip #3: Select training that addresses learner protests.

 Whether you realize it or not, there is a voice in your learner’s head that is talking during the training, dismissing points that are outlandish or unrealistic.
 Look for training that addresses what the learner may be thinking:

-- “That might work in a training video, but in ‘real life’ that’s not what would happen.”
+- “That might work in a training course, but in ‘real life’ that’s not what would happen.”

 - “I don’t want to lose my job.”